Kumasi: Ashanti Empire

-The city rose to prominence in 1695 when it became capital of the Ashanti Empire due to the activities of its ruler Osei Tutu.
-The ruler of Kumasi, known as the Asantehene, also served as ruler of the empire.
-With their 1701 victory over Denkyira the Ashanti empire became the primary state among the Ashantis.
-Parts of the city, including the then royal residence, were burnt by the British in the Third Anglo-Ashanti War of 1874.
+The city rose to prominence in 1695, when it became the capital of the Ashanti Empire due to the activities of its ruler, Osei Tutu.
+The ruler of Kumasi, known as the Asantehene, also served as the ruler of the empire.
+With their 1701 victory over Denkyira, the Ashanti empire became the primary state among the Ashantis.
+In 1718–19, Aowin King Ebirimoro invaded Kumasi and sacked the capital.
+Asantehene Opoku Ware I was able to "beat back" this invasion.